Submission of research data from human subjects

 - the submission consists of large number of sequences.

-Otherwise, DDBJ recommends using the DDBJ Nucleotide Sequence Submission System (NSSS) .
+Basically, if none of the above applies to your data, DDBJ recommends using the DDBJ Nucleotide Sequence Submission System (NSSS).

 If you are to submit reads from sequencers, please refer DRA; DDBJ Sequence Read Archive.